 Lastly, I include my Twitter handle (@ChaseConnor7) and my email address (firstname.lastname@example.org) at the end of all of my books.
 If a reader has feedback that they feel is helpful to me, they have 2 different ways to reach out to me and provide that feedback.
 I’ve gotten some wonderful feedback, critiques, and advice from so many readers.
 I don’t always agree, but I am always touched that they took time out to share their thoughts with me.
 And it’s always great to “meet” a new person.
 Approaching a writer with helpful, thoughtful critiques via email or DM is a lot more useful than anonymously putting their ass on blast on a social media site.

 Finally, let me be really real with all of you – I know that this post sounds exceptionally negative and bitter.
 I mentioned on Twitter that I was reticent to write this post because I knew I would come off as a jerkwad.
 However, I can honestly say I’ve only one read one review over my work that really, truly bothered me.
 Mostly because the book was based on personal experience and I could tell that the reviewer had merely skimmed the book because the information they presented about the book was really off.
 The reviewer also erased parts of my identity by making personal assumptions about me.
+It was hurtful and ignorant.
 My intention with this post is not to shame or call out any particular reviewer – or reviewers in general.
 I simply want to point out that reviews are usually used by potential readers to decide if they want to read a book or not.
 They are entirely subjective and based on a reviewer’s personal preferences and likes/dislikes.
 Generally speaking, most review sites do not moderate the reviews on their site well and there are sites where people pay for reviews or friends review friends or the provenance of a review is unclear.
 There are just too many factors at play for me to get too mentally and emotionally invested in reviews and review sites.
 As I said on Twitter – reviews are a cost vs. benefit situation for me.
 The costs of trolling review sites greatly outweigh the benefits.

 So…if you review a book (not just mine), leave your good, bad, or in between review…and move on to your next book.
 The writer can decide if they want to engage in any way…though I recommend that they just keep writing.